geoffmunn/utility-scripts/docs/workflows.md

       - Workflow Wallet 1unexpected error occurred in the governance vote functi
     steps:
       - action: unstake delegation
+        description: Undelegate 10% of delegated LUNC if it's 3pm on Sunday
         amount: 10% LUNC
         validator: FireFi Capital
         when: